1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

 Public transport in France

-# 41 One of the advantages of traveling to France is that there are lots of low-cost flights from all over Europe.
-These destinations vary over time, but are spread across the country and are quite diverse.
-They usually include larger cities like Paris, Marseille, and Saint-Ettienne / Lyon, but also some medium-sized cities like Nantes, Bordeaux.
+# 41 One of the advantages of traveling to France is that there are many low-cost flights from all over Europe.
+These destinations vary over time but are spread across the country and are quite diverse.
+They usually include larger cities like Paris, Marseille, and Saint-Ettienne / Lyon and some medium-sized cities like Nantes, Toulouse and Bordeaux.

-France has a huge network of airports and even relatively small cities sometimes have direct flights, such as Carcassonne, Brest, or La Rochelle.
+France has a vast network of airports, and even relatively small cities sometimes have direct flights, such as Carcassonne, Brest, or La Rochelle.
 It’s great for 3 or 4-day getaways.

 Even internal flights can be a quick and inexpensive option.

-# 42 The best way to travel in France completely depends on the trip you are taking.
-In Paris, it is a bad idea to drive, but in Brittany, Normandy, or in the countryside of Provence, it is unquestionably the best option.
-Usually, we like the freedom to drive because it allows us to go to places outside most tourist areas.
+# 42 The best way to travel in France entirely depends on your trip.
+In Paris, it is a bad idea to drive, but in Brittany, Normandy, or the countryside of Provence, it is unquestionably the best option.
+Usually, we like the freedom to move because it allows us to go to places outside most tourist areas.

 Traveling by Car in France

 # 43 When you decide to travel by car, note that costs can quickly escalate.
 If you aren’t traveling in your car you have to:

 - Renting a car – count on a minimum of 150 to 200 Euros per week;